 Q: How is a Reel hook different from a TikTok hook?

-Q: Best model for polished Reel hooks?
+Q: What is the best model for polished Reel hooks in June 2026?

 Q: Should I use the same hook clip on TikTok and Reels?